anthony-ng/anthony-ng.github.io/README.md

 }
 ```

-Then updating a player's position could be achieved by adding the `active`
+Updating a player's position could be achieved by adding the `active` class to
-class to the appropriate `td`.
-There are many other ways to achieve a sensible
+the appropriate `td`.
+There are many other ways to achieve a sensible board
-board output; this is just one suggestion.
+output; this is just one suggestion.

 Make sure you're able to "manually" produce all the board layouts you might
 care about before you jump into the JavaScript.
 Whatever way you choose, it